rob2d/greedux/README.md

 Note: You must first build the app by calling `gulp build`.

-Run `app.js` in your root folder after installing; it will list clearly how to specify the proper flags for SSL if needed on your server when booting up as well as which server (default port is `3002`).
+Run `node app` in your root folder after installing; it will list clearly how to specify the proper flags for SSL if needed on your server when booting up as well as which server (default port is `3002`).